ilielucianno/office-network-infrastructure/README.md

 **All components purchased with official invoices from EU suppliers (Amazon ES, Senetic, Bionic, Skroutz).**

 **Timeline:**
-- March 2026: Backbone switch architecture implemented.
+- Dec 2025: Backbone switch architecture implemented.
-- March 2026: OPNsense deployed as VM on the server.
+- Jan 2026: OPNsense deployed as VM on the server.
 - April 2026: DarkGhost integrated with port mirroring.
 - April 2026: Server upgraded from Intel N100 to Geekom A9 Max.